713 Votes

 </VirtualHost>

 The HTTPS requests are defined via the second block "<VirtualHost *:443>" (port 443).
 The DocumentRoot directory, ServerName, and ServerAlias specifications are identical to HTTP.
 In addition, now we have to switch on SSL and provide information about our SSL certificate and key.
-This tells the server that SSL should be used (SSLEngine on) and where to find the corresponding files.
-As you can see, we have defined the folders where our certificate has just been stored.
+This tells the server that SSL should be used (SSLEngine on) and where to find the corresponding files (crt and key).
+As you can see, we have specified the folders where our certificate has just been stored.

 In the example here we have only defined one URL that should be reachable via HTTP as well as HTTPS.
 Each additional domain or URL must be defined in exactly the same way, we can write any number of blocks of this type among each other.